 At the first stop, a receptionist with a face like folded paper signed for two sample cases and did not look at me again.
 Second, a chef in an apron asked if I had a boyfriend and laughed when I did not answer.
 I laughed too, because sometimes the quickest way through a moment is to dress it in the wrong emotion and hand it back.
 By the time I reached Logan Square, I had made six deliveries and collected three names I did not need.
 Men offered themselves constantly.
 The problem was not scarcity.
 It was choosing one worth the trouble.

 Intersections told the truth if you stayed still long enough.
 Not the big ones with tourists and stroller traffic, but the ugly in-between corners where men forgot they were visible because nobody important was watching.
-Milwaukee and Sacramento are near the pharmacy.
-Armitage by the liquor store with the dead neon sign.
-The alley mouth off Damen where delivery drivers smoked and checked their phones with one hand resting inside their waistbands like habit had become anatomy.
-I stopped at a red light and watched a man in mirrored sunglasses lean out of a pickup to say something to a woman walking alone.
-She flinched without breaking stride.
-He laughed as her body had thanked him.
+I stopped at a red light and watched a man in mirrored sunglasses lean out of a pickup to say something to a woman walking alone, and I saw her flinch without breaking stride while he laughed as if her body had thanked him.
+I memorized the truck anyway, because anger could start the work, but structure always had to finish it.

 That was the part people misunderstood when they talked about impulse.
 They thought anger chose for me.
 Anger started it.
 Structure finished it.
 I tracked routines, not feelings.
 Which blocks had cameras that worked, and which only had them for insurance?
 Which restaurants dumped grease too early, and which bartenders smoked out back at nine with the back door cracked?
 Which men repeated themselves.
 Repetition mattered.
 It turned a stranger into a pattern, and patterns were easier to live with than surprises.